Best Protein Powders for KidsThis post may contain affiliate links. Please read my disclosure.

 For young toddlers, I recommend trying an unsweetened toddler formula first before moving to an actual protein powder, since these two options below are formulated especially for infants and toddlers!

-Goat milk toddler formula that’s Organic and Non-GMO.
+Goat milk toddler formula that’s is grass fed and Non-GMO.
 Has all of the vitamins and nutrients to support toddler growth and development.
 A great alternative to Pediasure for young kids (aged 1-2).

 This organic, non-GMO formula for toddlers is free of hormones and harmful pesticides.
 Has all of the vitamins and nutrients to support toddler growth and development.
+Contains soy oil.
 A great alternative to Pediasure for young kids (aged 1-2).